providenceinnovation/hackathon2017.Osiris.WaitDisplay/README.md

 ```

 ## Renton Public Health - Dental Use Case
-Paste the html below into the site under the "Clients Served" section.
+Paste the html below into the site under the "Clients Served" section (after the closing ul tag but before the div tag for the left side section.

 http://www.kingcounty.gov/depts/health/locations/north/dental-clinic.aspx